CourtneyBrothers/bangazon-api-sprint1/README.md

 **DELETE**

-`DELETE` method on the `product_types` table not delete any rows from `product_types` in accordance to table's fundamental relation to the database.
+The `DELETE` method on the `payment_types` table will not delete any rows from `payment_types` in accordance to table's fundamental relation to the database.

 ### ORDER